mmz33/mmz33.github.io/_drafts/Hidden-Markov-Model-draft.md

 ---
 Now we come to the last problem which is how to compute the parameters of the HMM.
 In particular, we want to compute the matrices *A* and *B* which represents the transition probabilities and emission probabilities respectively.

 The input to the learning algorithm is an unlabeled sequence of observations and a set of hidden states.
 Since we have an **unsupervised learning** case, we need to use the **Expected-Maximization algorithm (or EM algorithm)**.
 It is an iterative algorithm which works by computing an initial estimate for the probabilites we want to compute and then use these estimated to compute better probabilities and so on...
-Thus, training HMMs is done using **forward-backward, or
+Thus, training HMMs is done using what is known as the **forward-backward, or
 Baum Welch algorithm** which is a special case of the EM algorithm.

-Concerning the learning of the transition probability, can you guess what would be a good estimate for the probability of going from state $$q_j$$ to state $$q_i$$?
+Concerning the learning of the transition probability, can you guess what would be a good estimate for the probability of going from state $$q_i$$ to state $$q_j$$?
 Well, we can use counting:

-$$ p(q_i \vert q_j) = \dfrac{N(i, j)}{\sum_{j'} N(i, j')} \hspace{4cm} (Eq.
+$$ p(q_j \vert q_i) = \dfrac{N(i, j)}{\sum_{j'} N(i, j')} \hspace{4cm} (Eq.
 1) $$

 where $$N(i, j)$$ is the number of transitions from state $$q_i$$ to state $$q_j$$.

 Now, if we have a Markov chain, then it would be easy to compute this estimation directly since we know the path that we need to follow because the states are seen.
 However, in the HMM case, we can't do this easily.
 Therefore, we need to use the Baum Welch algorithm.
-The algorithm works by estimating the counts iteratively by starting with an initial estimate of the probabilities and then use this estimate to compute better and better probabilities.
+The algorithm works by estimating the counts iteratively by starting with an initial estimate of the probabilities and then uses this estimate to compute better and better probabilities.

 We already seen how we can do a forward pass and use dynamic programming to store the results so one part of the algorithm should be clear.
 Then, we still need to define the *backward* pass and how it is done.
 First, let